pranigopu/pranigopu.github.io/docs/art/poetry/cherished-specifics.md

 You can grasp that which leads to thoughts profound, the

 Essence, the abstraction, the algebra of knowledge, the <br>
-Means whereby you’d more than just perceive & allege, the <br>
+Means whereby you’d more than just perceive and allege, the <br>
 Means whereby you’d know the many from the one, grasp <br>
 The plurality of all things under the sun,